-When Europeans first arrived on the shores of North America they found small clusters of Native Americans.
-Some groups existed peacefully with their neighbors and welcomed the men arriving in those big European ships.
-Other Native American groups seemed to be in a constant state of war against anyone who might pose a threat.
+When Europeans began arriving on the shores of North America they found small clusters of Native Americans.
+Some groups lived peacefully with their remote neighbors and welcomed those arriving in their big European ships.
+Other Native Americans seemed to be in a constant state of war against everyone, including those just arriving.

 Long before Ohio became a state, the land was home to numerous highly organized and prolific civilizations that spread across the eastern half of North America.
 Prehistoric evidence suggests that some of their large population centers may have been home to 500,000 people or more.
 Although Ohio had some large cultural centers, none were on that scale, but nonetheless, there were numerous large urban centers here that we are only just beginning to get a clear picture of their size and scope.

 We know that these pre-historic civilizations date back over a span that can be broken down into 4 basic time periods covering 1000s of years.
 These periods are identified by the tools they used, the ornaments or decorations they created, the pottery they used, and development of their agricultural practices.

 The Paleoindian Period dates back to a time between 12,000 and 10,00 years ago.
 During this time the culture consisted of small family or clans that were using spears tipped with fluted flint that made an effective hunting tool against the large scale animals found here.
 At that time the mastodon and sabre tooth tigers were roaming the soggy flat land of western Ohio still saturated from glacier melt.